 As usual, I will be using RivalIQ‘s social benchmark report for evaluation purposes.

-The V-ID BitcoinTalk thread was created on August 18th, 2018 and has since generated 113 posts spanning 6 pages in 333 days.
-This equates to 0.34 posts per day, on average.
-However, in the past 90 days, the thread has had 22 posts via 12 individual posters, giving an average of 0.24 posts per day.
+The V-ID BitcoinTalk thread was created on August 18th, 2018 and has since generated 124 posts spanning 7 pages in 711 days.
+This equates to 0.17 posts per day, on average.
+However, in the past 90 days, the thread has had 6 posts, giving an average of 0.06 posts per day.
 Clearly, the thread is no longer in active use.

-Regarding the announcement itself, it is concise and informative though clearly has not been updated since it was posted, as it still refers to the token sale.
+Regarding the announcement itself, it is concise and fairly informative though clearly has not been updated since it was posted, as it still refers to the token sale.
 Further, there is a lack of detail regarding the token specification, such as supply metrics.
 All relevant resources are linked, however, and there is a short introductory video linked, explaining the purpose of the project.
-I believe it would be helpful for potential investors to link to more recent updates and significant news within this ANN.

 And that concludes this section on the Community.

 Let’s take a look at its Development:

 For the following Development analysis, I will be evaluating project leadership, the website, the roadmap, the whitepaper, the wallets and finally providing a general overview:

 There are currently 9 employees listed on the website and 6 advisors, plus all 9 employees are listed on LinkedIn.

 - Marnix van den Berg, Founder and CEO